pymodbus-dev/pymodbus/README.rst

 Supported versions
 ------------------------------------------------------------

-Version 2.5.3 is the last 2.x release and in in maintenance mode.
+Version `2.5.3 <https://github.com/riptideio/pymodbus/releases/tag/v2.5.3>`_ is the last 2.x release with support to python2.7.x and in in maintenance mode.

-Version 3.0.0Dev3 is the current prerelease of 3.0.0
+Version `3.0.0dev3 <https://github.com/riptideio/pymodbus/releases/tag/v3.0.0dev3>`_ is the current prerelease of 3.0.0 (Supports only Python >=3.7)

 .. important::
-   **Note 3.0.0 is a major release with a number of incompatible changes.
+   **Note 3.0.0 is a major release with a number of incompatible changes.**

 ------------------------------------------------------------
 Summary